Cyborgnetical/State-Project-Presentation/README.md

 ## Why did you make a website instead of presentation.

-Because I was bored, I can also convert this into presentation quickly
+Because I was bored, and I have the time.
+I can also convert this into presentation quickly

 ## Requirements
 ### Presentation